mklemm/jaxb-rich-contract-plugin/README.md

 side effects and allow for functional programming patterns.

 ### Function
-This plugin simply makes all "setXXX" methods "prottected", thus preventing API consumers to modify state of instances of generated classes after they have been created.
+This plugin simply makes all "setXXX" methods "protected", thus preventing API consumers to modify state of instances of generated classes after they have been created.
 This only makes sense together with another plugin that allows for initialization of the instances, like e.g. the included `fluent-builder` plugin.